 To install OpenEMM and the required software stack you need a shell access (like bash) for your server as user root.
+All command-line examples are based on RHEL or SLES.
 Unless otherwise noted, you should run all commands as user root to make sure you own and you can grant the required permissions.

-Instructions that are valid only for RHEL/CentOS, are introduced with a header line RHEL/CentOS and are ended with a blank line.
+Instructions that are valid only for RHEL, are introduced with a header line RHEL and are ended with a blank line.
 Instructions that are valid only for SLES, are introduced with a header line SLES and are ended with a blank line, too.